Sahoday Senior Secondary School

 Sahoday Sr. Sec.
 School is a private school in Safdarjung Development Area, Hauz Khas, New Delhi, India.
 It was founded by Archbishop Rt.
 Rev. Angelo Fernandes.

 The school enrolls children from kindergarten to high school and is affiliated with the Central Board of Secondary Education in India.
 The medium of instruction is English, and the Hindi and Sanskrit languages are mandatory.

-The School motto is "Rising Together", which speaks about raising children from each section of the society and giving education to all.
+The School motto is "Rising Together", which is to speak about raising children from each section of the society and giving education to all.

 History

 Sahoday School opened in 1976, and it is a minority school which belongs to the Catholic Archdiocese of Delhi.
 It is a religious, social and educational institution, which undertakes different programs for the development of the whole person.
 The school has been recognized by the Directorate of Education and is affiliated with the Central Board of Secondary Education.

 Society

 At present the President of the Society is Most Rev. Dr. Anil J.T.
 Couto, the Chairman –cum-Vicar General is Very Rev. Fr.
 Susai Sebastian, the Director for Education is Rev. Fr.
-Vincent D'souza, the Manager of the school is Rev. Fr.
-James Peter Raj, and the Principal is Sr. Joyce.
+Vincent D'souza, the Manager of the school is Rev. Fr.Peter Emmanuel, and the Principal is Sr. Joyce.
 In total, there are 1901 students and 76 staff (both teaching and non-teaching) on roll.
-The teachers try their level best to mold the students through various inter-school & extra curricular activities.